 The Great Barrier Thief!

 My first children’s picture book, “The Great Barrier Thief“, is written and illustrated by Dr Suzie Starfish (my alter ego) and illustrates the impacts of climate change on our Great Barrier Reef, the largest living structure on earth!
 This book is suitable for all ages with the focus on young readers from 4-10 years of age.
-The book also offers messages of hope and how together WE can help protect and save the Reef by cooling things down right away.
+As storytelling helps to engage, excite, educate and empower children this book offers messages of hope and illustrates how WE can help protect and save the Reef by cooling things down right away.

 “One day Anthia’s home on the Great Barrier Reef starts getting hot, VERY hot.
 Soon all the colour starts disappearing from the Reef!
 Join Anthia and her sea creature friends as they find the Great Barrier THIEF and bring the colours back to their underwater home”.

-The story behind my story, book reviews and feedback and visits by Dr Suzie Starfish are outlined below.
+The story behind my story, underwater reef videos, book reviews and feedback and visits by Dr Suzie Starfish are outlined below.
 So please dive in with me to help draw attention to climate change and protect the reef.

 VISITS by an Aussie Author/Illustrator/Scientist!